What is the curriculum aim / vision for this subject?

 Engaging and stimulating lessons lead to students enjoying lessons and making accelerated progress.

 How does learning develop over the five years?

 In Years 7, 8 and 9 students follow a bespoke programme of study based around the “10 Big Ideas” in science.

 The five year programme in science is based around the core ‘big ideas’ relating to real life.
 The spirality of the curriculum ensures that knowledge, application, understanding and evaluation are developed and that these skills are transferable and that students develop their problem-solving, metacognition and critical thinking.

 What principles have guided our decision making in developing this curriculum?
 What is distinctive about our curriculum?

-We set high expectations of all students and base our curriculum on a five year plan where Students are challenged to attain GCSE knowledge and understanding from the start of Year 7.
-Throughout the school the three science disciplines retain their identity and teaching is delivered by subject specialists wherever possible.
+We set high expectations of all students and base our curriculum on a five year plan where students are challenged to attain knowledge and understanding from the start of Year 7.

 How is the timetabled curriculum supplemented or enriched by other approaches to learning?

 There are extensive enrichment opportunities for students in science.
 These can take the form of planned events such as Big Bang Fair, Salters Chemistry Festivals, Medical Mavericks.
 Students are encouraged to develop their skills through programmes such as STEM ambassadors and STEM clubs.
 Classroom learning is extended and further developed through STEM and Astronomy clubs where students can engage in the subject in a wider context.
 Classroom learning is directly supported through opportunities such as field-work and university laboratory masterclasses.
 Many science learning trips are provided through the year and learner uptake for these is high and they are always oversubscribed.
 Extensive partnerships have been established with educational, industry and third-sector organisations.

 In what ways does your curriculum help to develop…?